-With the majority of agency remuneration being resource based (head hours / retainers) it is important for those working with these models to have a practical working understanding of the model to avoid confusion and mistakes.
+With the increased application of AI in generativing content and automating workflows, and the corresponding call for the application of output-based or value-based fee models, the majority of agency remuneration models are still being based on resource, or FTE, based (head hour project fees & retainers) models.
+It is therefore important for those working with these models to have a practical working understanding of the model to avoid confusion and mistakes.

-But while the process is now easier with these apps and calculators, I have found that some do not understand the underlying methodology.
-So I thought it worthwhile to explain this in step by step examples.
+But while the calculator makes the process easier, we have found that some do not understand the underlying methodology.
+So, I thought it worthwhile to explain this in step-by-step examples.

 - The cost of providing those resources